Smashing bricks and the ballistic pendulum: more collision examples

 Collision: steps (a) to (b)

 Before we write equations, let’s define some variables: Let the mass of the hammer be m, and v its velocity (downwards) just before the collision.
-Let M be the mass of the brick plus the plank plus the section of my chest that moves with them.
+Let M be the mass of the brick, plank, hammer plus the section of my chest that moves with them.
 The velocity of M is zero before the collision.
-After the collision, suppose* that M and m together are traveling downwards with velocity vb.
+After the collision, suppose* that M is traveling downwards with velocity vb.

 Conservation of vertical momentum from (a) to (b) is then written: